wzdlc1996/HugoSource/content/Artic/physics/timeReversal/index.md

 (\bm{v}, -\nabla \phi + \bm{v}\times (\nabla\times \bm{A}))& \rightarrow (-\bm{v}, -\nabla\phi -\bm{v}\times (\nabla \times \bm{A}))&
 \end{aligned}$$

 When magnetic field exists, these two sides are not equal and time reversal symmetry is lose.
+This issue of classical mechanics seems lack of time reversal symmetry can be resolved by considering electromagnetic field into the theory but not an external condition.
+We will make detailed discussion in the part of field theory.
+Here, we make a rough explanation by the view of fields are caused by motion of charged particles.
+The scalar potential should be invariant (but the time $t$ should become $-t$) and potential field $\bm{A}$ becomes $-\bm{A}$, for the electric current will change its direction.
+Thus, the combined theory of Newton's Law and Maxwell theory still holds the time reversal symmetry.

 ### Time reversal in Canonical Formalism